-Execute Provides a wide range of options that help you to: Perform Execution Analysis on your model - building and running the Analyzer scripts Open the Record & Analyze, Profiler, Debugger and/or Testpoints dialogs for monitoring the execution of your modeled application Set up and perform simulations of the execution of your application Control the progress of a simulation Access various windows that display specific aspects of debugging an application Control the progress of a debug Set up and run recording of the execution of an application Display the dialogs to prepare to profile the execution of an application Create and edit code from the model Revisit Provides links to the working sets, diagrams, documents and system windows that you currently have open, and the diagrams and source files that you have recently opened and then closed again.
-The Portal also has options to re-open other files that you might have opened from within Enterprise Architect.
-Guidebook Provides links to the library of Enterprise Architect User Guides in PDF format.
+Extend Lists the MDG Technologies currently active in your model - such as ArcGIS and NEIM (4.0) - and for each one provides links to the facilities for working with those technologies within Enterprise Architect.
+Execute Provides a wide range of options that help you to: Perform Execution Analysis on your model - building and running the Analyzer scripts • Open the Record & Analyze, Profiler, Debugger and/or Testpoints dialogs for monitoring the execution of your modeled application • Set up and perform simulations of the execution of your application • Control the progress of a simulation Access various windows that display specific aspects of debugging an application • Control the progress of a debug • Set up and run recording of the execution of an application • Display the dialogs to prepare to profile the execution of an application Create and edit code from the model Guidebook Provides links to the library of Enterprise Architect User Guides in PDF format.
 The Portal initially displays with ten categories of document, each of which can be expanded to a list of the PDF documents in that category.
 Learning Provides links to either the web version of the Enterprise Architect User Guide , or the locally-installed Help if you have downloaded that.
 The Portal also provides links to a number of useful web pages on the Sparx Systems website, such as the Resources, Tutorials, Webinars and Video Demos pages.
-Show Toolbar Select this option to display a list of the ten standard Enterprise Architect Toolbars, from which you can select the Toolbars to dock above the central work area or in some other convenient location on the screen.
-You can hide each Toolbar again by deselecting the name in the list.